fiifinketia/fiifinketia.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a research student in the HCI team at the University of Ghana, and my mission is to empower Akan speakers with speech impairments through innovative technology.
+I'm developing a speech-to-speech system that helps people communicate clearly and naturally, breaking down communication barriers and fostering greater inclusion.

+        My work blends machine learning, deep learning, and advanced speech processing to tackle real-world challenges, and I share my insights on these topics through my blog.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I combine both qualitative and quantitative methods to explore how science and technology can drive economic and social progress.
+If you're passionate about using tech to make a difference, I'd love to connect and collaborate.

-        Please reach out to collaborate 😃
+        Feel free to reach out!
     design:
       columns: '1'
   - block: collection